-In September 2010, my husband Mark and I rented a car to tour Scotland.
+My husband Mark and I decided to rent a car to tour Scotland.
 Having our own wheels gave us the great advantage of freedom.
 We were able to make spur-of-the-moment decisions and detours while marvelling at the beauty and lushness of the Scottish countryside.

 We were actually driving back to Glasgow at the tail end of our trip when we saw a roadside sign advertising a Victorian Fair.

 It was still early in the day, so we turned to each other and said, “why not?”